-If Staff later seek to issue a CID, this language must be included in the section of the Bureau CID Form2 labeled "Notification of Purpose Pursuant to 12 C.F.R. § 1080.5."
-Including this information in the CID helps ensure that the Bureau CIDs withstand constitutional and other legal challenges.
+If Staff seek to issue a CID, the statement of purpose from the Opening Investigation Memorandum1 (as it may be amended) should be included in the section of the Bureau CID Form2 labeled "Notification of Purpose Pursuant to 12 C.F.R. § 1080.5."
+Including this information in the CID is important to ensure that the CID is valid and would be enforced by a court if necessary.
 For more information about how this language is used in conjunction with CIDs, see the CID Policy.